Bishnu324/Machine-learning-practice-file/README.md

 DateTime Components: Extract features like year, month, day, day_of_week, or is_weekend for time-sensitive models.
 Best Practices: Verify types after loading data.
 Validate conversions to avoid unexpected NaN values.
 Use explicit type definitions to prevent incorrect auto-inference.
 Document all conversions to maintain data integrity.

 This guide serves as a reference for preprocessing datasets effectively, ensuring robust and efficient machine learning pipelines.
-Contributions and feedback are welcome on GitHub!